paquettm/paquettm/Internship_workplace_culture.md

-## Quebec Workplace Culture: A Summary in English
+## Quebec Workplace Culture: A Summary

 **1. Equality and Respect:**